 A video doorbell is a great starting point for DIY smart home security.

-Ring is constantly expanding their selection of smart home gear, and they have some neat products that are aimed at preventing major damage to your home.
+Ring is constantly expanding their selection of gear, and they have some cool smart home devices that are aimed at preventing major damage to your home.
 The Flood and Freeze Sensor detects water leaks and temperatures below 40°F. The Smoke and CO Listener will send you a notification if your existing smoke or carbon monoxide alarm goes off.
 They both use Z-Wave technology for a low-energy, long-range wireless connection.
 The downside is that you must also have the Ring Alarm System in place in order for them to work.